mattjmorrison/mattjmorrison.github.io/_posts/2011-10-24-agile-crusade-10.markdown

 At the end of the first week we have completed the development of 31 of the total 39 points included in our sprint.
 I'm very happy with that and actually extremely surprised.
-Not because I didn't think we could do it, but because I was out of the office one day, I left early another day, we got new computers (so we waisted at least a day setting up the new hardware), we did a bit of house cleaning because we have a new team member joining us next week and overall I feel like we have not done a very good job of sticking to the tasks on the story cards.
+Not because I didn't think we could do it, but because I was out of the office one day, I left early another day, we got new computers (so we wasted at least a day setting up the new hardware), we did a bit of house cleaning because we have a new team member joining us next week and overall I feel like we have not done a very good job of sticking to the tasks on the story cards.